-Nana Owusu-Achau first heard about Calvin while working as a college counselor at the American Embassy in his hometown of Accra, Ghana.
-A girl he was advising told him about the small Christian school in the Midwest.
-At the time, Nana had envisioned a future as an engineering major at an Ivy League school.
+Nana Owusu-Achau first heard about Calvin while working as a college counselor at the American Embassy in his hometown of Accra, Ghana, when a girl he was advising told him about the small Christian school in the Midwest.
+At the time, Owusu-Achau had envisioned a future as an engineering major at an Ivy League school.
 Something about Calvin, though, caught his eye: “I saw a Calvin brochure that had some worship information on it …,” he said.
 “I thought, ‘This is really unique.’”

-This past September, Nana, now a senior, stood at the podium during Opening Convocation to welcome students, faculty and staff as the college’s first African student body president.
+This September, Owusu-Achau, now a senior, welcomed students, faculty and staff from the podium at Opening Convocation as the college’s first African student body president.

 Called to leadership

-The post is not Nana’s first experience with leadership.
+The post is not Owusu-Achau’s first experience with leadership.
 He was a prefect in his all-boys school in Kumasi, Ghana, where he also competed in debate and captained the basketball team.
-At Calvin, he has served as a resident assistant and an orientation leader, but when elections for student body president loomed, he wrestled with whether to throw his hat in the ring.
+At Calvin, he has served as a resident assistant and an orientation leader, but that was the extent of his student leadership ambitions.
 “But it was one of those things where I felt—I don’t like using that word—I strongly felt that I had to occupy this role,” he said.